jozefhruska/DP/source/README.md

 Hot Module Reloading is used to load changes inline without requiring extension rebuilds and extension/page reloads Currently only works in Chromium based browsers.

 ```sh
 npm run dev
 ```

 #### Development, Watch

 Rebuilds extension on file changes.
-Requires a reload of the extension (and page reload if using content scripts)
+Requires a reload of the extension (and page reload if using content scripts).

 ```sh
 npm run watch
 ```